-There’s no better time than now to make a few resolutions to make sure you get off a good start this year.
-Whilst any time of year is an excellent time to change your life for the better, there’s just something about the new year that provides the motivation you need.
+There’s no better time than now to make a few resolutions to ensure you get off to a good start this year.
+Whilst any time of year is an excellent time to set goals, there’s just something about the new year that provides the motivation you need.

-We have all no doubt made a few typical new year resolutions in the past.
-Save money, lose weight etc. but have you ever thought about making career-based resolutions?
+We have all, no doubt, made a few typical new year resolutions in the past.
+For example, saving money, losing weight etc., are the most common (Source: Statista) but have you ever thought about making career-based resolutions?

 So whatever industry you’re working in, make sure you take note of these career resolutions.

 1. Clean Your Workspace

 A tidy space equals a tidy mind, so it’s beneficial to take some time to clear your working space.
 Whether you’re an office worker snowed under by papers and post-it notes or a tradesperson with a van covered in paint and tools strewn about the back, invest some time into organising your things and a little bit of money into a way of storing your items neatly.

 Not only will it look a whole lot better, but it will also make it easier to find what you need.
 Just make sure you keep it up throughout the rest of the year.